slav123/CodeIgniter-minify/README.md

 ### Changelog

+09 Feb 2015
+* 2 new engines to compres JS files
+* documentation update

 13 Oct 2014
 * changed way of generating JS file

 14 July 2014
 * small bug fixes in JS compression

 4 July 2014
 * sample JavaScript files to see how it works